irisnet/irishub/docs/features/nft.md

 ## Introduction

 `NFT` provides the ability to digitize assets.
-Through this module, each off-chain asset will be modeled as a unique on-chain asset.
+Through this module, each off-chain asset will be modeled as a unique on-chain nft.

-Assets on the chain are identified by `ID`.
-With the help of the secure and non-tamperable features of the blockchain, the ownership of assets will be clarified.
-The transaction process of assets among members will also be publicly recorded to facilitate traceability and dispute settlement.
+nft on the chain are identified by `ID`.
+With the help of the secure and non-tamperable features of the blockchain, the ownership of nft will be clarified.
+The transaction process of nft among members will also be publicly recorded to facilitate traceability and dispute settlement.

-Asset metadata (`metadata`) can be stored directly on the chain, or the `URI` of its storage source outside the chain can be stored on the chain.
-Asset metadata is organized according to a specific [JSON Schema](https://JSON-Schema.org/).
+nft metadata (`metadata`) can be stored directly on the chain, or the `URI` of its storage source outside the chain can be stored on the chain. nft metadata is organized according to a specific [JSON Schema](https://JSON-Schema.org/).
 [Here](./nft-metadata.json) is an example of metadata JSON Schema.

-Assets need to be issued before creation to declare their abstract properties:
+nft need to be issued before creation to declare their abstract properties:

 -_Denom_: the globally unique asset class identifier

--_Metadata Specification_: The JSON Schema that asset metadata should follow
+-_Metadata Specification_: The JSON Schema that nft metadata should follow

-Each specific asset is described by the following elements:
+Each specific nft is described by the following elements:

--_Denom_: the category of the asset
+-_Denom_: the category of the nft

--_ID_: The identifier of the asset, which is unique in this asset class; this ID is generated off-chain
+-_ID_: The identifier of the nft, which is unique in this nft denom; this ID is generated off-chain

--_Metadata_: The structure containing the specific data of the asset
+-_Metadata_: The structure containing the specific data of the nft

 -_Metadata URI_: When metadata is stored off-chain, this URI indicates its storage location